-These nature drawings are done in their simplest form, so you can discover yourself how easy they are to draw.
+These nature drawings are done in their simplest form, so you can discover yourself how easy they are to draw as you create an imitation of each one.

-The lines become uncomplicated once you become familiar with seeing and copying various subjects.
+Using basic lines helps to uncomplicate the process and you soon become familiar with seeing and copying various subjects.

 If you practice with simple drawings first, it saves you from becoming impatient and possibly quitting the hobby - that is not what I want for you!
 Copy the basic line drawings here and you get to see results straight away.